daohoangson/flutter_widget_from_html/README.md

 [![codecov](https://codecov.io/gh/daohoangson/flutter_widget_from_html/branch/master/graph/badge.svg)](https://codecov.io/gh/daohoangson/flutter_widget_from_html)
 [![Pub](https://img.shields.io/pub/v/flutter_widget_from_html.svg)](https://pub.dev/packages/flutter_widget_from_html)

-A Flutter plugin for building Flutter-widget tree from html.
+A Flutter package for building Flutter widget tree from HTML with support for IFRAME, VIDEO and many other tags.

 This package extends the [`flutter_widget_from_html_core`](https://pub.dev/packages/flutter_widget_from_html_core) package with extra functionalities by using external depedencies like `cached_network_image` or `url_launcher`.
 It should be good enough as a quick starting point but you can always use the `core` directly if you dislike the dependencies.

 ## Usage

-To use this plugin, add `flutter_widget_from_html` as a [dependency in your pubspec.yaml file](https://flutter.io/using-packages/).
+To use this package, add `flutter_widget_from_html` as a [dependency in your pubspec.yaml file](https://flutter.io/using-packages/).

 See the [Example app](https://github.com/daohoangson/flutter_widget_from_html/tree/master/packages/example) for inspiration.